max-solo23/max-solo23/README.md

 # 💫 About Me:
+I'm a self-taught software developer in training, passionate about building real-world applications and constantly improving my skills.
-I'm currently learning to build e-commerce app with .NET Core and Angular
+Currently, I'm learning to develop a full-stack e-commerce application using .NET Core for the backend and Angular for the frontend.

 ## 🌐 Socials: